Coker v. Georgia: Impact

 The direct consequence was the overturning of the Georgia death sentences of Coker and five other rapists, including John W. Hooks, John W. Eberheart, Donald Boyer, and William J. Hughes.
 Erlich Coker (his given name is also spelled as Ehrlech, according to the Georgia Department of Corrections; under the GDC ID 0000379279) is still serving multiple life sentences at the Walker State Prison, Georgia as of 2024.

 On the basis of Coker, the Florida Supreme Court ruled that Florida capital child rape statutes were unconstitutional in the Robert L. Buford case of 1981 and the Lucious L. Andrews case in 1983.
 Before his sentence was overturned, Andrews was the last man on death row who had not murdered anyone.
 The Mississippi Supreme Court overturned Mississippi capital rape statutes in 1989, in its ruling in Leatherwood v.
 State.
 It dismissed Alfred D. Leatherwood's death sentence on another basis, the fact that the Louisiana capital aggravators were written to apply only to capital murder and not to rape.

 Subsequent developments

 After the Court held in Coker v.
 Georgia that the death penalty was an unconstitutionally disproportionate punishment for the rape of an adult woman some states enacted statutes allowing the death penalty for the rape of a child.
 This was settled in Kennedy v.
 Louisiana when the Court applied the "evolving standards of decency" analysis to hold that the death penalty was unconstitutional for the brutal rape of an 8 year old girl.
-They have also applied "evolving standards of decency" to exclude certain classes of offenders, specifically the young (Roper v.
-Simmons), insane (Ford v.
-Wainwright) and intellectually disabled (Atkins v.
-Virginia).
 Until Kennedy v.
 Louisiana, some states were testing the limit of this restriction.